epfl-ml4ed/SkillThrills/README.md

 - Adding must have and optional skills in jobs
 - Add time dimension to the job market skills
 - Add ICT jobs file

-### Questions:
-- In learnig_opportunities, what is the difference between a course and a program?
-- In learnig_opportunities, if the key 'certificate_type' is not empty, do we automatically consider the learning opportunity to provide a certificate upon completion?